Maldives and Seychelles

 A sailing destination with varied landfalls, dramatic scenery, and endemic life found nowhere else.

 The Seychelles granite is the defining feature.
 The Inner Islands are not coral atolls but ancient continental peaks — Precambrian granite, among the oldest exposed rock on earth, shaped by hundreds of millions of years of erosion into smooth, enormous boulders that tumble into turquoise water.
 Beaches form in the crevices between them.
-The most photographed is Anse Source d'Argent on La Digue: a sequence of pink-grey granite formations with a white sand beach between them and a shallow lagoon beyond, in colours that appear processed even in photographs taken without adjustment.
+The most photographed is Anse Source d'Argent on La Digue: a sequence of pink-grey granite formations with a white sand beach between them and a shallow lagoon beyond, in colours that appear processed even in unedited photographs.
 It genuinely looks like this.

 Ashore, the Seychelles rewards curiosity.
-The Vallée de Mai on Praslin — a UNESCO World Heritage Site — is a primeval palm forest where the Coco de Mer grows; trees that live for centuries and produce the largest seed of any plant on earth, a nut shaped with such anatomical specificity that it scandalised Victorian botanists.
+The Vallée de Mai on Praslin is a UNESCO World Heritage primeval palm forest.
+Giant Aldabra tortoises roam Curieuse Island, accessible by tender.
 The bird life includes species found nowhere else on the planet, including the Black Paradise Flycatcher on La Digue.
-Giant Aldabra tortoises — the same species that Darwin encountered in the Galápagos — roam Curieuse Island, accessible by tender.
 These are the stops that make the Seychelles a destination rather than a backdrop.

 The Maldives: Atolls and What They Offer

 The Maldives' 26 atolls divide into northern and southern groups, with Malé Atoll at the centre as the primary entry point and charter base.
-Each atoll has its own character and its own marine specialities — the Maldives is a destination where the specific atoll visited determines the specific encounters available, and where planning the route around wildlife targets (whale sharks, manta rays, hammerheads) produces materially better results than a generic atoll-hopping itinerary.
+Each atoll has its own character and its own marine specialities — the Maldives is a destination where planning the route around wildlife targets (whale sharks, manta rays, hammerheads) produces materially better results than a generic atoll-hopping itinerary.

 UNESCO Biosphere — Manta Capital